aces4all00/aces4all00.github.io/_pages/resume.markdown

 I used to place a large list of all the specific technologies I know here (and still can, if needed) but it just fills too much space.
 Right now, my strongest skills are tied to:

 - Directory Services (Active Directory, Azure AD, and to a slightly lesser extent Open LDAP)
-- Configuration Management (SCCM/MECM, Intune, plus some Puppet and Ansible)
+- Configuration Management (SCCM/MECM, Intune, plus some Puppet, Ansible, and Salt Stack)
-- PowerShell
+- PowerShell, Python, C#, F#

-Of the 3, PowerShell is where I spend the most time by far.
-I do most of my work in all areas using PowerShell.
+Of these, PowerShell and Python are where I spend the most time by far.
+I do most of my work in all areas using PowerShell and Python.

-## Relevant Professional Experience
+## Relevant Professional Experience ##

-### Senior IT Systems Administrator
+### Senior IT Systems Administrator ###
 ```
 December 2015 – August 2021
 Regional Health System and Medical Center